 I used Color Garden when I made the cashew cream sauce for my spaghetti squid.

-Ellie’s Best is a little different in that what they sell are actually superfood powders, rather than food colors.
-These superfood powders are similar to the color kitchen powdered colors, except that they do have flavors, so keep that in mind.
+Ellie’s Best, Suncore, RawNice, and Unicorn Superfoods are just a few of the many brands who sell superfood colors.
+Superfoods are a little different in that what they sell are actually superfood powders, rather than food colors.
+These superfood powders are similar to the color kitchen powdered colors, except that some of them have a flavor, so keep that in mind.
 The upside to them having flavors is that they’re also really good for you!
 So, not only are they all-natural, non-GMO, and gluten-free, but they’re also packed with antioxidants, nutrients, and immunity boosters!

 Since these colors are as natural as they get, it’s best to use them in items that do not need to be cooked.
-When you cook these powders, they fade so much that you almost can’t see the color anymore at all.
+When you cook these powders, they fade and change colors, so you do need to spend some time experimenting.

 I’ve used Americolor gel colors for so many years.
-They were the only food colors I knew about when I first started baking.
+They were the only vegan food coloring dyes I knew about when I first started baking.
 Their color variety is quite wide, they’re very concentrated, and they mix really well with many consistencies.
 Americolor is vegan and they don’t test on animals.

 However, that being said, their colors are made mostly of chemicals.
 If this bothers you, choose one of the aforementioned all-natural colors.
 However, if you’re of the mindset that a few drops of color never hurt anyone, then this is a great option for the following reasons: